cloudmesh-community/sp19-222-92/project-report/report.md

 technology better to create more informative data.
-These new innovations in sensory tech can now measure data points such as “temperature, oxygen saturation levels, and heart rate (SpO2) through photo optic sensors in wearable rings and wrist devices”.
-These new advancements are necessary because now, more than ever, “the differences between athletes are becoming more and more slight” which has led coaches and trainers to look to data analytics to get an advantage.
+These new innovations in sensory tech can now measure data points such as “temperature, oxygen saturation levels, and heart rate (SpO2) through photo optic sensors in wearable rings and wrist devices” :o:.
+These new advancements are necessary because now, more than ever, “the differences between athletes are becoming more and more slight” :o: which has led coaches and trainers to look to data analytics to get an advantage.
 By putting small sensors into players’ training equipment, we can detect important aspects of playing a sport such as muscle